tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/create-user-delegation-sas.md

 When you specify a range of IP addresses, the range is inclusive.
 For example, specifying `sip=168.1.5.65` or `sip=168.1.5.60-168.1.5.70` on the SAS restricts the request to those IP addresses.

 > [!IMPORTANT]
-> A SAS used by a client that is in the same Azure region as the storage account may not include a virtual IP address for the `signedIp` field.
-Requests made from within the same region using a SAS with a virtual IP address specified will fail.
+> A SAS used by a client that is in the same Azure region as the storage account may not include a public outbound IP address for the `signedIp` field.
+Requests made from within the same region using a SAS with a public outbound IP address specified will fail.

 ### Specify the HTTP protocol